Jeffrey Lundgren: Religious activities

 On April 23, 1988, a neighbor told Kirtland police officer Ron Andolsek that she suspected that a cult was living at the farmhouse, and that Lundgren's son warned the neighbor's children that the earth would open up and demons would emerge on May 15.
 On April 28, 1988, a former cult member, referred by the FBI, contacted Kirtland Police and reported a conspiracy by the cult to take over the Kirtland Temple.
 Kirtland's police chief, Dennis T. Yarborough, did not believe the informant's information and, on May 2, 1988, confronted Lundgren at Kirtland police station.
 When Lundgren left, Yarborough said that he "neutralized the situation" by warning Lundgren that there were complaints about gunfire on Lundgren's property.
 Lundgren went back to his followers and called off the temple takeover, planned for May 3, because he had purportedly spoken to a higher power.
 Kirtland police initiated surveillance of his residence and of church-owned properties.
 In September 1988, a second informant came forward.
 Officer Andolsek cultivated the informant and made contact with the FBI and the ATF.
 The FBI initiated a domestic terrorism investigation.

 On October 10, 1988, the day that Lundgren was excommunicated from the RLDS Church, there was a thunderstorm at the south end of Kirtland.
 When the sun emerged, a large rainbow appeared to the east.
 Lundgren told his followers that the rainbow signified the opening of the "Seven Seals".
-Lundgren and his family soon abandoned the group, and he began to feel a call to teach the Bible in the way he understood it.
-He formed his own splinter group soon after, whose membership never exceeded twenty.
+Lundgren and his family soon abandoned the group, and he claimed he began to feel a call to teach the Bible in the way he understood it.
+He formed his own splinter group soon after; its membership never exceeded twenty.
 This group was largely composed of conservative RLDS members who believed that God communicated through regular revelations, although some members admitted that they claimed to have revelations even when they did not.
 They were also opposed to more liberal rights for women in the RLDS Church, which contributed to their decision to join the new sect.
 Keeler told followers that she had once had a revelation that she would meet an important leader of the RLDS Church, concluding that this alleged revelation referred to Lundgren.